sdsc/biotools-roll/README.md

 ing reads to long reference sequences
 - <a href="http://bowtie-bio.sourceforge.net/bowtie2" target="_blank">bowtie2</a> is a tool for aligning sequencing reads to long reference sequences and has more features then bowtie 1.
 - <a href="http://bio-bwa.sourceforge.net" target="_blank">bwa</a> as a software package for mapping low-divergent sequences against a large reference genome
+- <a href="http://wgs-assembler.sourceforge.net/" target="_blank">celera</a> is a de novo whole-genome shotgun (WGS) DNA sequence assembler.
 - <a href="http://cufflinks.cbcb.umd.edu" target="_blank">cufflinks</a> assembles transcripts, estimates their abundances, and tests for differential expression and regulation in RNA-Seq samples
 - <a href="http://pythonhosted.org/DendroPy" target="_blank">dendropy</a> is a Python library for the simulation, processing, and manipulation of phylogenetic trees and character matrices, and supports the reading and writing of phylogenetic data in a range of formats
 - <a href="https://github.com/bbuchfink/diamond" target="_blank">diamond</a> is a BLAST-compatible local aligner for mapping protein and translated DNA query sequences against a protein reference database
 - <a href="http://www.genomic.ch/edena.php" target="_blank">edena</a> is a de novo short reads assembler
+- <a href="http://emboss.sourceforge.net/" target="_blank">emboss</a> is the European Molecular Biology Open Software Suite.
 - <a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc" target="_blank">fastqc</a> is a quality control tool for high throughput sequence data
 - <a href="http://hannonlab.cshl.edu/fastx_toolkit" target="_blank">fastx</a> is a collection of command line tools for Short-Reads FASTA/FASTQ files preprocessing
 - <a href="http://www.broadinstitute.org/gatk" target="_blank">GenomeAnalysisTK</a> s a software package developed to analyse next-generation resequencing data
 - <a href="http://research-pub.gene.com/gmap" target="_blank">gmap_gsnap</a> gmap is a genomic mapping and alignment program for mRNA and EST Sequences, and GSNAP: Genomic Short-read Nucleotide Alignment Program
+- <a href="http://hmmer.org" target="_blank">hmmer</a> is used for searching sequence databases for sequence homologs, and for making sequence alignments.
+It implements methods using probabilistic models called profile hidden Markov models (profile HMMs).
 - <a href="http://www-huber.embl.de/users/anders/HTSeq" target="_blank">htseq</a> is a Python package that provides infrastructure to process data from high-throughput sequencing assays
 - <a href="http://i.cs.hku.hk/~alse/hkubrg/projects/idba_ud/index.html" target="_blank">idba-ud</a> s a iterative De Bruijn Graph De Novo Assembler for Short Reads Sequencing data with Highly Uneven Sequencing Depth
 - <a href="https://http://matt.cs.tufts.edu/" target="_blank">matt</a> is a multiple protein structure alignment program